What are SLOs? Here's a guide to service-level objectives, how they work, and how they help DevOps teams automate and deliver better software.

 Why are SLOs important?

 - Improve software quality.
-SLOs help teams define an acceptable level of downtime for a service or a particular issue.
+Service level objectives help teams define an acceptable level of downtime for a service or a particular issue.
 SLOs can shine light on issues that fall short of a full-blown incident, but also don’t fully meet expectations.
 Achieving 100% reliability isn’t always realistic, so using SLOs can help you figure out the balance between innovating (which could result in downtime) and delivering (which ensures users are happy).

 - Help with decision making.
 SLOs can be a great way for DevOps and infrastructure teams to use data and performance expectations to make decisions, such as whether to release, and where engineers should focus their time.